Skip to Main Content

 Using generative AI outputs in your own work

-Think about asking a friend to read over your answer to an assessment task and give you feedback on your spelling, sentence structure etc. Now think about asking your friend to completely rewrite the answer for you.
-One request doesn’t breach academic integrity, but the other one does.
-Keep this in mind when using tools like ChatGPT.
+Think about asking a friend to read over your work and give you feedback on your spelling, sentence structure, etc. Now think about asking them to completely rewrite it for you.
+One request doesn’t breach academic (or scholarly) integrity, but the other one does.
+Keep this in mind when using genAI tools.

 NIST AI bias iceberg